Home

 Social Disadvantages of Homeschooling?

 Are there social disadvantages of homeschooling?
 Deciding to home school can be a monumental decision.
-Many Parents hear this question thrown around to discourage them from homeschooling.
+Many Parents hear that homeschooling socialization is one of the negative effects thrown around to discourage them from homeschooling.

 When the necessity of socialization is discussed, it is most often in reference to relationships outside the home.